liamwerner/IP-Troubleshooting-Links/README.md

 3. Touch the Off menu item.
 The product saves the setting and then returns the control panel to the Wireless Direct menu.

 [END HP Printers]

+[PS4]

+To disable Remote Play:

+1. Navigate to Settings.
+2. From Settings, navigate to Remote Play Connection Settings.
+3. Uncheck the box that says Enable Remote Play.

+[END PS4]